 To help you to understand the impact that deferring payments will have on your mortgage payments and balance, Money Advice Service has provided an impact calculator which can be found

-here.
-Specifically, it helps you see an estimate of the increased monthly mortgage payments you’ll need to make in future once your mortgage repayment holiday is over.
 Please remember that by taking a partial repayment holiday, the overall impact is proportionally less.
-You’ll be able to find some important information about your mortgage to help you complete the online calculator in your ‘Repayment holiday is coming to an end’ letter if you have already had a repayment holiday due to COVID-19 or in your last annual
+You’ll be able to find some important information about your mortgage to help you complete the online calculator in your ‘Repayment holiday is coming to an end’ letter if you have already had a repayment holiday due to COVID-19, or in your last annual mortgage statement.

 both, and how long you choose to take a repayment holiday for.

 on a three month repayment holiday for a capital and interest repayment

 mortgage November 2020

 This illustrative example has been calculated using a daily interest calculation.

 It is important to note that if you are in arrears, the amount of arrears on your account will not increase during this repayment holiday period and we will contact you before your repayment holiday ends to discuss the best method of repaying your arrears.